undecaf/storage-composer/README.md

 #### Does StorageComposer alter the host system on which it is run?
 StorageComposer may change system settings temporarily while it is running and restores them when it terminates.
-This is shown at the console as `Cleanup`.

 Depending on your storage configuration, one or more of these packages will be installed permanently (unless already present):